World Heritage Site Shirakawa-go tour guide

 Kanda house

 At Kanda house there is room to monitor the hearth for the specialist.
-From that room you can see fireplace from the peephole.
+From that room you can see a fireplace from the peephole.
 Please find it but it’s really easy.

 At Kanda house you can see the stuff used in Shirakawa-go.